DIY Pallet Wood Dining Table

 I am finally getting around to sharing my DIY Pallet Wood Dining Table tutorial so you all can see how I assembled my Pallet Table from the Farm To Table Fourth of July post.
 As a bonus it also doubles as my outdoor potting bench and harvesting table as well, which I have really been missing since we moved.
 So you may remember from my Farm to Table post where I mentioned that this pallet was from my shipment of shiplap that we received for our bedroom renovation from UFP Edge.
 Since the product came on two pallets and was very long we were super lucky to get a long pallet.
 Actually, the truth of the matter is the freight company, busted the original pallet up prior to our delivery, and the product had to be re-palletized here in Atlanta at the distribution center prior to delivery.
 Which resulted in double pallets stacked on top of each other for stabilization, and one of those pallets happened to be the large one seen below.
 Double pallets like this are not very easy to find, so I was pretty excited about it being hidden under the product when we found it.
 I absolutely knew it would be an outdoor project similar to my Vertical Herb Garden.
 The other pallets would serve as the filler wood to create the table top, legs and cross members for stabilization, once we cut them down and removed the nails.
 The nail removal and cut down was quick work and done with our hand held reciprocating saw.
 It will cut right though the nails and release the pallet boards quickly for easy storage and crafting use.
 One thing I want to mention that is really important when working with pallets for furniture or wall treatments.
 You really want to make sure of two things.
 1. What the pallets are made out of and 2.
 What did the pallets originally transport.
 Some pallets have housed potentially poisonous substances, while others are made out of wood treated with poisonous substances, and these are not suitable for reuse.
 1001 pallets has a great article link and is a great resource for looking up this information.
 I have included a copy of the pallet codes below from 1001 pallets, these are for the wood types used to make the pallets.

 Once we had our boards cut and had determined that they are fine for crafting use, I divided them into types by thickness.
 This way I could easily know where I would be using them and not grab pieces intended for the legs and accidentally use them on the tabletop.
 The leg height was determined by measuring our existing dining room table for inspiration which 30″ tall.Once I had the wood sorted and my four perfect sized legs pulled along with the crossed members to keep the table sturdy.
 I took the rest of the pieces inside to the large pallet that I placed them on my floral table.
 I began to layout pieces like a puzzle to fit the spaces or gaps between the existing pallet boards.
 Once I was happy with the layout I needed to trim off the the longer boards with my miter box, before nailing them to the base pallet.
 I pushed all the boards to one side drew a line then made the cuts, one at a time and attached them with a nail gun to the pallet.I decided I wanted the table to have a rustic reclaimed feel so I just took all my old stain and randomly stained each board a different color.
 Some boards even got two colors to make unique color combos.
 Also each of the boards were different types of wood so they all took the stain differently as well which also added some additional variations.Also another great tip is that some of the boards have a soft side and smooth side which also take the stain differently, the soft side will absorb more stain and be darker.
-You can flip the boards between these sides prior to nailing and get more color variation too, or if you want a more consistence look you may want to keep them all the same direction.
+You can flip the boards between these sides prior to nailing and get more color variation too, or if you want a more consistent look you may want to keep them all the same direction.
 After allowing to dry the last step was was adding the pre-stained legs and cross beams.
 These pieces after looking at them were old stair railings that were cut down and added to one of the pallets.
 We decided to put two together to create a leg, then run the support beam at 6″ off the bottom for stability.
 This was how the table ended up looking at our Fourth of July Farm to Table Dinner, which turned out pretty cute.
 As I mentioned earlier, it is such a great piece to have as a potting table for my plants or a harvest table while I am picking the veggies from the garden.
-I have always loved pieces that are multi-functional, and the fact that it was basically free, and can sit out outside with out the worry of it weathering is even better.
+I have always loved pieces that are multi-functional, and the fact that it was basically free, and can sit out outside without the worry of it weathering is even better.
 Plus now I have additional outdoor entertaining spots at a moments notice and they have some character and charm at the same time.
 These pictures also show how the table has aged as it is has been outside in the elements for months now.
 Which proves that it holds up and ages pretty nicely too.

 PIN ME for later and be sure to follow us on Pinterest at Jen @ JENRON DESIGNS